 I grew up in a heavily immigrant neighborhood in the San Francisco Bay Area.
 My high school was minority White, with most students being 1st or 2nd generation Chinese and Taiwanese, or one of several other Asian nationalities in the mix.
 So when I saw this piece by Amy Chua in a friend’s Facebook feed, it really caught my eye: “Why Chinese Mothers Are Superior”.

 It was a very comfortable, even familiar, environment for me, I think more so for me than most of my other white classmates.
 Although my parents had few of the scheduling trappings of Chinese parents, they too had very high academic expectations for me, and they were Mormon.
 Growing up Mormon in a multicultural immigrant community is great.
 In such a community, everybody has something freaky about them, usually several things.
-Whether it be something unusual we had to abstain from, something our family has to do on a certain schedule that compels us to drop out of the mainstream culture’s routines for a time, something friends needed to be forewarned about before they visit our home, some peculiarity of dress, or just the fact of very stubbornly different parents, we all had a few.
-There was no pause or judgmental looks from the others when any of us had to shrug and say, “Can’t–Asian parents,” or, “Can’t–Mormon.”
+Whether it was something unusual we had to abstain from, something our family had to do on a certain schedule that compelled us to drop out of the mainstream culture’s routines for a time, something friends needed to be forewarned about before they visited our home, some peculiarity of dress, or just the fact of very stubbornly different parents, we all had a few.
+There were no pauses or judgmental looks from the others when any of us had to shrug and say, “Can’t–Asian parents,” or, “Can’t–Mormon.”
 We were protected by the fact that, if any amount of you’re-a-weirdo judgment were allowed to creep into our world, it would be mutually assured destruction for all of us.

 What I think is especially interesting and relevant about that piece is its more general implications for the power of mothers to shape a whole nation’s workforce, to shape a whole nation’s character, to shape a whole nation’s destiny.
 That China has been on a rocketship trajectory toward the top of the world’s superpowers is not in dispute.
 While natural resources and a large population are important causes, much of this success comes from academic achievement induced by Chinese mothers.
 This piece can’t but leave the reader with a powerful feeling that mothers–perhaps not individual mothers–but mothers as a unified-purpose, standardized-methods army, can and do wield unmatched power to direct societies.